Daniel Amalm: Career

 Daniel's first television role of Jack Wilson in television soap opera Home and Away in 1994 and he was nominated for the Logie Award Most Popular New Talent in 1995.

-In 1996, Amalm left Home and Away and recorded a single, 'Classical Gas', which was a top 21 hit on the ARIA Charts and No.5 on the Dance Charts; followed by 'Honey Dip Girl', which was voted No. 1 on Network Ten's Video Hits for 5 consecutive weeks.
+In 1996, Amalm left Home and Away and recorded a single, "Classical Gas", which was a top 40 hit on the ARIA Charts and No.5 on the Dance Charts; followed by "Honey Dip Girl", which was voted No. 1 on Network Ten's Video Hits for 5 consecutive weeks.
 In 2000, he returned to Home and Away for a guest appearance and also appeared in TVserialk's All Saints and Tripping Over.

 Daniel has worked as a music teacher in classical, flamenco and rock guitar.
-He has performed the live circuit with various Latin/Rock covers & originals bands and wrote with Alternative/Metal band OP25.
-Daniel's Brother Jacob plays drums in OP25.
-The band contributed to the original motion picture soundtrack of 'Two Fists One Heart' with a song called 'Like No Other'.
+He has performed the live circuit with various Latin/rock covers and originals bands and wrote with alternative/metal band OP25.
+Daniel's brother Jacob plays drums in OP25.
+The band contributed to the original motion picture soundtrack of Two Fists One Heart with a song called 'Like No Other'.

 Daniel appeared in the Nine Network drama series Underbelly in 2008 as Melbourne underworld figure, Dino Dibra.
 He also starred in the Australian film Two Fists, One Heart which was released 19 March 2009 and Cedar Boys released July 2009.

 In 2009, Amalm began a regular role in drama series Rescue: Special Ops as Jordan Zwitkowski on the Nine Network and co-hosted FOX8's adaptation of the boxing reality series The Contender.